The Martial Compendium 5E

 Brutal Superiority

-Maneuvers: Maneuvers are powerful combat abilities that expend superiority dice to typically enhance an attack in some way, or provide another type of powerful benefit.
+Maneuvers: Maneuvers are powerful combat abilities that expend Stamina to typically enhance an attack in some way, or provide another type of powerful benefit.
 As you gain this class feature, you learn two maneuvers from the Brutal, Martial or Warcry groups.
 As you gain additional class levels, your learn additional maneuvers as shown in the Barbarian table.
 To execute an attack maneuver you must be proficient with any weapon used in conjunction with it.
 You can only use one maneuver per turn.
 When you gain a level in this class, you can replace one maneuver you know with a different one.

 Saving Throws: Some of your maneuvers require your target to make a saving throw to resist the maneuver’s effects.
 The saving throw DC is calculated as follows: